5 Debt Collection Call Center Script Questions Answered

 Beth Conklin

 For collection call scripts to succeed, you must also be aware of their limitations.
-Parsons-O’Brien, Shores and Krueger all agree it’s important to recognize the shortcomings scripts may have.
-For instance, it’s difficult to tailor call scripting so well that it addresses the variety of situations an agent may encounter.
+Parsons-O’Brien, Shores and Krueger all agree it’s important to recognize the shortcomings your collection agency call scripts may have.

-Q: What are some call script limitations collectors should be aware of?
+Q: What are some call script limitations agents should be aware of?

 Kelly Parsons-O’Brien